Business Loans for Bad Credit

 - Poor (300 - 579)

 The term “bad credit” usually refers to a FICO score of 300 - 629.
-A low FICO score is a common reason why traditional lenders reject small business loan financing.
+A low FICO score is a common reason why traditional lenders often reject small business loan financing.
 However, even if your score falls within a lower range, you may be able to secure a bad credit business loan from an alternative lender that focuses more on where your business is going in the future than on what’s influenced your credit score in the past.
-National Funding can approve some applicants with credit scores as low as 500 for direct loan borrowers and 475 for renewals.

 How to Get a Business Loan with Bad Credit